 Of course, ask if they would like a serving of everything you offer, and don’t take offense if a polite no thank you is said!

 Serve an Amazing Dessert

-If your budget leaves your main course to just a protein and a side don’t worry you can wow them and fill their bellies with a killer dessert!
-There are hundreds of desserts you can serve for less than a $1 a serving!
-If you are terrified of baking, cupcakes are always an easy dessert that you can frost and top with something special.
+If your budget leaves your main course to just a protein aside, don’t worry.
+You can wow them and fill their bellies with a killer dessert!

 Ask Guests to bring a side